alexvanacker/alexvanacker.github.io/_pages/about.md

 ---
 title: "About"
 permalink: /about/
-last_modified_at: 2017-08-14T07:19:00+01:00
-excerpt: "Alexis Vanacker's personal blog about"
+excerpt: "Alexis Vanacker's about page"
 layout: single
 author_profile: true
 ---

-I am a Software Developer at Exalead - Dassault Systèmes.
-We do cool stuff with search engines, like building one, come [check us out](https://www.3ds.com/products-services/exalead/)!
+I am a software engineering manager at [Concord](https://www.concord.app/) after some ten plus years as a backend software engineer.
+Currently, most of my work resolves around management, but also organization, making things click for anyone in our company.

-I have always been interested in algorithms, which is why I got into computer science in the first place.
+However, I have always been interested in algorithms, which is why I got into computer science in the first place.
 And since I started working as a developer, I have also grown an interest in the craft of coding: design, architecture, you name it.
 But most of all, I like trying things to see how they actually function.
+Or go down a rabbit hole until something that has been puzzling the bejesus out of me actually brings some levels of satisfaction.

 This blog will be about those experiments and technical challenges I ran into along the way.
-If you're a developer or tech-lover, you may find some interesting stuff here, who knows?
+If you're a developer or tech-lover, you may find something worthwhile here, who knows?

 My goal is to use this blog as a way to perfect my understanding on a given subject by clearly explaining it and then confronting that explanation to the world.
 In other words: comments are more than welcome!